Ed Donaldson

-Ed Donaldson (born January 1, 1959 in Mobile, Alabama), was a professional boxer.
+Ed Donaldson (born January 1, 1959, in Mobile, Alabama), was a professional boxer.

 Amateur

 As an amateur, Donaldson was a United States (National AAU) amateur Super Heavyweight champion in 1992.

-Pro
+Professional career

 Donaldson, a full-time police officer, turned pro 1992 with first round knock out of Ben Green.
-His next fight he went the distance decisioning a tough Warren Williams whom sported a decent record of 6-1.
+His next fight he went the distance decisioning a tough Warren Williams who sported a decent record of 6–1.
 He then suffered his first defeat to fringe contender James Gains.

 Donaldson then had a string of first-round knockouts, before facing Kirk Johnson.
 Donaldson was KO'd in the 5th.

 Following the loss, Donaldson put together his best win streak.
 The streak climaxed with a brutal second round blow out of undefeated prospect Quinn Navarre.
 Quinn was entering the ring undefeated in 11 pro outings, while Ed was a deceiving 7-2.

 Donaldson then took on Alex Garcia, who sported an impressive 35-4-1 record.
 He kept the pressure on and took Garcia the distance, but lost a ten-round decision.
 Impressed with Donaldson's durability and showing, ESPN offered a fight with Jimmy Thunder on national TV.
 Thunder took Donaldson out in the second round.